Optimal Regulation of Prosumers and Consumers in Smart Energy Communities: Preliminaries

-Our aim is to minimize the overall cost to the energy community.
+We aim to minimize the overall cost to the energy community.
 We formulate the optimization problem as follows:

 Let the optimal value of the average of the number of times a prosumer with solar panels be denoted by $\mathbf{x}^* = ({x}_{1}^{*}, \ldots, {x}_{N}^*) \in (0,1]^N$ and optimal value for prosumers with wind turbines be noted by $\mathbf{y}^* = ({y}_{1}^{*}, \ldots, {y}_{M}^*) \in (0,1]^M$, and optimal value for energy consumers be denoted by $\mathbf{z}^* = ({z}_{1}^{*}, \ldots, {z}_{U}^*) \in (0,1]^U$.
-They represent the solutions to the optimization problem \eqref{obj_fn1_b1}.
-Moreover, let $\mathbb{N}$ denote the set of natural numbers, and let $k \in \mathbb{N}$ denote the time steps.
-In this paper, we develop distributed stochastic algorithms that determine the active number of energy prosumers with solar panels and the number of active energy prosumers with wind turbines, and also the number of active energy consumers at a time step to ensure that the average of the number of times prosumers and consumers are active, as defined in \eqref{eq:average_prod-solar}, \eqref{eq:average_prod-wind}, and \eqref{eq:average_cons}, respectively, reach optimal values over long term.
-Precisely, we have for the number of active energy prosumers with solar panels reach optimal value as stated below:
+The values $\mathbf{x}^*$, $\mathbf{y}^*$, and $\mathbf{z}^*$, represent the solutions to the optimization problem \eqref{obj_fn1_b1}.
+In this paper, we develop distributed stochastic algorithms that determine the number of active prosumers with solar panels, the number of active prosumers with wind turbines, and energy consumers at a time step.
+The algorithms ensure that the average of the number of times prosumers and consumers are active, as defined in \eqref{eq:average_prod-solar}, \eqref{eq:average_prod-wind}, and \eqref{eq:average_cons}, respectively, reach optimal values asymptotically.
+Precisely, the number of active energy prosumers with solar panels reaches the optimal value as in \eqref{eq:avg_sol}:

-We have for the number of active energy prosumers with wind turbines reach the respective optimal value as in \eqref{eq:avg_wind}.
+And, the number of active energy prosumers with wind turbines reaches its optimal value as in \eqref{eq:avg_wind}:

-Analogously, we have for the number of active energy consumers reach its respective optimal value as in \eqref{eq:avg_consumer}.
+Analogously, the number of active energy consumers reaches its respective optimal value as in \eqref{eq:avg_consumer}.